Nickchapman3773/Uranium-Fever/README.md

 - `Click` the `Profiles` drop down menu near the top of the page.
 - Type `Fallout` into the `search bar` and `select Fallout - New Vegas` from the options.
 - Locate `GSYNC Application mode` under the `2.
 Sync and Refresh` section.
-- On the right, open the drop down menu and `select Fullscreen and Windowed`
+- On the right, open the drop down menu and `Fullscreen Only (Default)`
 - `Click Apply Changes` in the top right.

 > [!caution]